-257 See I.R.C. § 1201(a).
+262 See I.R.C. § 1201(a).

-See Pediatric Surgical Associates, P.C. v.
-Commissioner of Internal Revenue, T.C.
-Memo 2001-81 (2001), in which the Tax Court disallowed claimed deductions for salaries paid to shareholder surgeons because it found that the salaries exceeded reasonable allowances for services actually rendered and were disguised nondeductible dividends.
+263 See Pediatric Surgical Associates, P.C. v.
+Comm'r, 81 T.C.M.
+(CCH) 1474 (2001), in which the Tax Court disallowed claimed deductions for salaries paid to shareholder surgeons because it found that the salaries exceeded reasonable allowances for services actually rendered and were disguised nondeductible dividends.

-subject to self-employment tax on distributions they receive.
-Additionally, a C-corporation can carry forward unused losses and credits, subject to specified limitations.
-If a C-corporation distributes appreciated assets to its shareholders, it will recognize a taxable gain.
-Furthermore, a C-corporation will generally recognize gain or loss on its liquidation (except for certain liquidations into a parent corporation),259 and a shareholder will recognize taxable gain or loss on his or her interest in the corporation upon the corporation's liquidation or the shareholder's disposition thereof.
+distributes appreciated assets to its shareholders, it will recognize a taxable gain.
+Furthermore, a C-corporation will generally recognize gain or loss on its liquidation (except for certain liquidations into a parent corporation),264 and a shareholder will recognize taxable gain or loss on his or her interest in the corporation upon the corporation's liquidation or the shareholder's disposition thereof.
 However, both S- and C-corporations may be parties to a tax-free reorganization in which neither the corporation nor its shareholders are subject to taxation.